jan-glx/jan-glx.github.io/_pages/index.md

 B.S.E in Mechanical Engineering, and a B.A. in Humanities at Walla Walla University in Walla Walla, Washington.

-My research is centered around developing high-throughput methods and results in molecular biology.
-The gold rush in molecular biology for exponentially improved insights and methods is in full swing, and I love being a part of it.
-My specialty is using computational and mathematical techniques to extract insight from large data sets and design better experiments.
-I have also done a small amount of bench work.
+My research is centered around developing high-throughput methods and results in molecular and integrative biology.
+The gold rush in molecular and integrative biology for exponentially improved insights and methods is in full swing, and I love being a part of it.
+My specialty is using computational and mathematical techniques to extract insight from large data sets and design better experiments, and I have also done a small amount of bench work.
 My current research is in developing novel techniques for characterizing the CRISPR family of proteins, with the long-term goal of helping to make gene-editing techniques safe for clinical use.
-I work with a team from the Finkelstein lab to develop high-throughput methods for looking at millions of CRISPR-DNA interactions in parallel.
-This includes the Chip-Hybridized Association Mapping Platform (CHAMP), which repurposes Next Generation Sequencing chips to perform massively parallel assays on sequenced DNA, as well as new methods currently in development.
-Along the way, I realized we needed higher-performing DNA barcodes than were available with current methods, i.e.,  more barcodes using fewer bases with better error-correction properties and thus fewer demultiplexing errors.
-So I developed the current state of the art DNA barcodes from first principles: Filled/truncated Right End Edit (FREE) barcodes.
-I have also performed large-scale genomic and transcriptomic analyses to find orthologous gene families, infer phylogenies, and perform positive selection analysis in bats, with the goal of helping find genes and pathways which enable bats to to harbor several deadly human viruses.
+Along the way I also derived and designed state of the art indel-correcting DNA barcodes and performed one of the largest-scale phylogenetic and positive selection analyses of bats.
+For these projects I have used various mathematical and computational methods, including mathematical model development, Fourier methods, non-linear optimization, finite field linear algebra, machine learning, visualization, phylogenetic analysis, positive selection analysis, and algorithmic development for working in high-dimensional spaces.
 Learn more details about my research [here](/research/).

 When I'm not doing research, my favorite thing in the world is to go see the world.
 I love travelling, learning languages, and meeting people.
 Closer to home, nothing beats weekend BBQ's